 - Gently pull the dishwasher away from the cabinet and countertop.

 Replacing the circulation pump or drain pump motor

 With the dishwasher fully uninstalled, tip the appliance back and rest the rear panel on a towel or blanket.
-This should give you full access to the pump motor assemblies attached to the bottom of the tub (where both the drain pump motor and circulation pump motor are usually found).
+This should give you full access to the pump motor assemblies attached to the bottom of the tub for dishwasher pump replacement (where both the drain pump motor and circulation pump motor are usually found).
 Be aware, some models may require you to remove an access panel or plate to reach these components.
-You will usually be able to replace the circulation pump motor and the drain pump motor is a similar way:
+You will usually be able to replace the circulation pump motor and the drain pump motor in a similar way:

 - Disconnect the pump motor power wires and grounding wire(s) as applicable.

 - Detach any hoses from the pump motor ports.

 - Depress the retaining tab to rotate the pump free, unhook the pump from the base, or unthread the mounting screw or screws securing a mounting bracket, retainers, and/or the pump to fully remove the component.